atebitftw/zart/README.md

 > dart pub global activate zart
 > zart path/to/minizork.z3
 ```

+*The source code for the CLI player is included in this package, in either the `bin/` or `example/` directories.*

 ### Roll Your Own
 Use the Zart library to build your own player.
 You would have to write your own client which would manage the i/o between the player and the interpreter.
 The Zart library provides all the necessary functionality.